rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-07-28-afd7cf418ac644a0-notices-of-attachment-dated-28072025-issued-in-recovery-certificate-no-8816-of-2.md

 source: sebi
 stocks: []
 tags:
+- attachment
-- attachment-notice
+- enforcement
-- recovery-proceedings
+- recovery
 - unregistered-investment-advisor
-- enforcement-action
-- recovery-certificate
 title: Notices of Attachment Against Krishnamurthy G. in Recovery Certificate No.
   8816 of 2025
 ---